 How to Get your I-20 or DS-2019 form to Apply for F-1 or J-1 Status

 International students who have been accepted into a graduate program at the Blacksburg campus must supply the following information and documents before an I-20 or DS-2019 form can be issued (students accepted for the National Capital Region must contact NCR for assistance).
 Documents may be submitted along with the application for admission, or any time after that, but before the deadline of June 1 for fall admission or November 1 for spring admission:

 - Show proof of having sufficient funds to cover all educational and living expenses for the first year.
 See our Financial Requirements page for details.

 - Be in legal status, eligible for transfer, if already in the U.S. Submit transfer information form signed by current international student advisor.

 - Complete the Immigration Information Form, and provide a copy of your passport ID page.

-New international students cannot enter the US more than 30 days before the Program Start Date on the I-20 or DS-2019 form.
-Please make your travel plans based on this restriction.
+- New international students cannot enter the US more than 30 days before the Program Start Date on the I-20 or DS-2019 form.
+Please make your travel plans with this restriction in mind.

-- Hand carry (do not check) the following documents:
+- Hand carry (do not put in check-through luggage) the following documents:

 - Your passport;